-Lehua M. Taitano, a native Chamoru from Yigo, Guåhan (Guam), is a queer writer and interdisciplinary artist.
-She is the author of two volumes of poetry—Inside Me an Island (WordTech Editions, forthcoming 2018) and A Bell Made of Stones (TinFish Press).
-Her chapbook, appalachiapacific, won the 2010 Merriam-Frontier Award for short fiction, and her most recent chapbook, Sonoma, was published by Dropleaf Press this year.
+Lehua M. Taitano is a queer CHamoru writer and interdisciplinary artist from Yigu, Guåhan (Guam) and co-founder of Art 25: Art in the Twenty-fifth Century.
+She is the author of two volumes of poetry—Inside Me an Island and A Bell Made of Stones.
+Her chapbook, appalachiapacific, won the Merriam-Frontier Award for short fiction.
+She has two recent chapbooks of poetry and visual art: Sonoma and Capacity.